 MESSAGE FROM THE CHIEF

 Welcome to the Division of Immunology and Rheumatology.
-We strive to provide outstanding care for patients with immune-mediated and rheumatic disease, including rheumatoid arthritis, systemic lupus erythematodes, poly- and dermatomyositis, vasculitis and osteoarthritis.
+We strive to provide outstanding care for patients with immune-mediated and rheumatic disease, including rheumatoid arthritis, systemic lupus erythematosus, ankylosing spondylitis, psoriatic arthritis, systemic sclerosis, poly- and dermatomyositis, vasculitis, gout and osteoarthritis.
 We bring the benefit of pioneering research to our patients and educate the next generation of specialists in the diagnosis, treatment and exploration of autoimmune disease.
 Following a long and illustrious tradition, faculty members of the Division seek to discover the abnormalities in the immune system that lead to rheumatic disease and expand the fundamental understanding of how a healthy immune system functions over the span of a life time.

-Fourteen full-time faculty and affiliated faculty care for patients at three clinical sites.
-At Stanford Hospital and Clinics, we evaluate in-patients with complex autoimmune syndromes and in multiple out-patient clinics we diagnose and treat patients with a wide variety of joint, muscle and blood vessel disease.
-Our expertise supports the care of patients at the Palo Alto VA and at the Santa Clara Valley Medical Center.
-Embedded into the Stanford community of investigators our research programs span from immunology and genetics to empowering our patients through education.
+Thirty five full-time faculty and affiliated faculty care for patients at three clinical sites.
+At Stanford Hospital and Clinics, we evaluate in-patients with complex autoimmune syndromes and in multiple out-patient clinics we diagnose and treat patients with a wide variety of joint, muscle and blood vessel diseases.
+Our expertise supports the care of patients at Stanford University, the VA Palo Alto Health Care System and Santa Clara Valley Medical Center.
+Embedded into the Stanford community of investigators our research programs span from immunology and genetics to clinical outcomes and quality improvement research to empowering our patients through education.

 The Division is committed to recruiting and mentoring the next generation of clinical and translational investigators in the rheumatic diseases.
 Research teams focus on the basic mechanisms of autoimmunity and inflammation, health sciences research and clinical trials provide an integrated training environment for future leaders in clinical immunology and rheumatology.
-Access to Stanford’s core facilities enables studies of unparalleled scale and complexity to move the field of rheumatology forward and to combine resources with Stanford and the Department of Medicine to become one of the national leaders in health care.
+Access to Stanford’s scientific community and resources enables studies of unparalleled scale and complexity to move the field of rheumatology forward and to combine resources with Stanford and the Department of Medicine to become one of the national leaders in health care.

 We invite you to learn more about our division through our website.

-Professor of Medicine: Immunology and Rheumatology Division Chief
+Professor of Medicine Chief, Division of Immunology and Rheumatology